xz1996/GitLabLearning/GitLab Runner Primer.md

 3. Enter the token you obtained to register the Runner:

-    ```bash
+    ```txt
     Please enter the gitlab-ci token for this runner
     xxx
     ```

     *notes: You can obtain the token at the same time at step 2.*

 4. Enter a description (i.e. runner name) for the Runner, you can change this later in GitLab’s UI:

-    ```bash
+    ```txt
     Please enter the gitlab-ci description for this runner
     [hostame] my-runner
     ```